mantidproject/mantid/Code/Mantid/docs/source/algorithms/EnginXCalibrate-v1.rst

-Utilises :ref:`algm-EnginXFocus` which performs a TOF to dSpacing conversion using calibrated pixel positions, focuses the values in dSpacing and then converts them back to TOF.
+Utilises :ref:`algm-EnginXFocus` which performs a TOF to dSpacing conversion using calibrated pixel positions, focuses the values in dSpacing and then converts them back to TOF. :ref:`algm-EnginXFocus` also perform corrections with Vanadium data.

 Then this algorithm calls :ref:`algm-EnginXFitPeaks` (as a child algorithm) which through a sequence of peak fits determines a linear